appreciated/maven-springboot-electron/README.md

 ## Maven + Springboot + Electron (+ OpenJDK)

-This project can be used as a starting point to create your Java web application (f.e.
-Springboot) which is being wrapped in an  electron application.
-For the build process maven is being used only.
+This project is a starting point to wrap any Java web applications (f.e.
+Springboot) with electron.
+For the build process only maven is being used.
 This project contains all the necessary configuration and some placeholder files to get you started.

-This project was inspired a lot by [electron-java-app](https://github.com/jreznot/electron-java-app), but has some key differences:
+This project was inspired a lot by [electron-java-app](https://github.com/jreznot/electron-java-app), but it has some key differences:
-* Relies for building purposes purely on maven (ofcourse also Node but indirectly)
+* Instead of Gradle only Maven is being used (ofcourse also Node but indirectly)
-* Includes OpenJDK
-* The electron app uses the shipped OpenJDK
+* When building the Electron application an OpenJDK will be included to start the Java web application

+## Proopf of concept
+This purpose of this project was soley of the personal interrest to show that this concept (Electron -> JDK -> Java Application) is possible.
+This project should be used with care, since it causes a lot of resources to be wasted.
+Also basic things as updating, logging etc. is not being taken care of.

 ## How to build
 `mvn clean install -Pproduction`